 The word cranberry derives from “craneberry” because the early European settlers in American felt that the expanding flower, stem, calyx and petals resembled the neck, head and bill of a crane bird.
 In 17th century New England, cranberries were sometimes called “bearberries” because bears were often seen eating them.

 Cranberries are most closely related to blueberries, and the two contain a lot of the same health benefits, antioxidant properties and uses.

 In North America, Native Americans were the first to use cranberries as food.
-It’s believed that cranberries were commonly eaten for their digestive support and ability to keep people from developing infections and becoming sick.
+It’s believed that cranberries were commonly eaten for their digestive support and ability to boost the immune system

 Since the early 21st century, raw cranberries have been marketed as a “superfruit” because of their hefty nutrient content and antioxidant qualities.

 With majority of herbs used for herbal medicine originating outside of North America, I find it special that cranberries are native here.
 The reasons to consume cranberries is a no brainer with their great benefits for the body and they are quite delicious.
 Perhaps I am unique but cranberry sauce is a must on my Thanksgiving plate!